 - You must have a valid FAFSA on file with BSU

-- Current undergraduate or graduate students who were enrolled in spring 2020 semester can apply for emergency funding
+- Current undergraduate or graduate students who were enrolled in summer 2020 semester can apply for emergency funding

 - This funding will not impact your federal or state aid